 Music and Books

 At the end of the day, perhaps unwind with a good book or listen to calming music.
 Going back to good old fashioned techniques where reading a good paperback in bed can be very relaxing and effective for helping induce sleep when not tired.
-As for music and perhaps depending on your choice of playlist, whether it’s through your Bluetooth speakers or earphones, anything between 5-15 minutes can calm the brain and body enough to put yours into a good nights sleep.
+As for listening to music before sleep, perhaps depending on your choice of playlist, whether it’s through your Bluetooth speakers or earphones, anything between 5-45 minutes at 60-80 beats per minute (bpm) can calm the brain and body enough to put yours into a good night’s sleep.

 Find A Routine